 <style>tags - Inline color properties for text and backgrounds

-- Be conservative with advanced CSS features
+- Be conservative with advanced CSS

-For Apple Mail:
+Apple Mail:

-- Less aggressive inlining is acceptable
+- Less aggressive inlining is fine

-- Focus on dark mode color handling
+- Focus on dark mode handling

-- Inline properties that affect mobile rendering
+- Inline what affects mobile rendering

-- Maximum inlining approach
+- Max inlining approach

-- Avoid any advanced CSS features
+- Avoid advanced CSS features

-- Inline all typography and color properties
+- Inline all typography and color

-- Simplify layouts to basic table structures
+- Keep layouts to basic tables

-The Problem: breaking responsive behavior
+The problem: breaking responsive behavior

-The Solution: responsive-aware inlining strategy
+The solution: responsive-aware CSS inlining

 <head>